timplab/tague_splitcre/README.md

 Only data from run5 was included in publication
 Data lives in SRA, bioproject `PRJNA940279`
-See manuscript for reference seqeunce of construct
+See manuscript (Table S2) for reference sequences of cre and magnet